 Verifying webhook signatures

-Sahut signs every webhook request so you can verify it came from Sahut and wasn’t tampered with.
 Each request includes a X-Sahut-Signature header containing an HMAC-SHA256 signature of the raw request body, signed with your webhook’s secret.
-To verify the signature:

 const crypto = require('crypto');